 I do not intend to process your personal information except for the reasons stated within this privacy notice.
-If this changes, this privacy notice will be amended and placed by my profile on Chambers website.
+If this changes, this privacy notice will be amended and placed on my profile page on Chambers website.

 Changes to this privacy notice